A Scriptural Resolution

 'The Christadelphian' May 1898 carried the following resolution

 BOURNEMOUTH: "We have had trouble in our midst, which has resulted in division.
-Bro.

-self as a sacrifice to secure his own redemption; that the sacrifice of Christ was required
+himself as a sacrifice to secure his own redemption; that the sacrifice of Christ was required

 only to effect the salvation of actual transgressors.
-Jesus being no transgressor, for himself
+Jesus being no transgressor, for himself his

-has been founded.
+been founded.

 It was necessary to meet this error in order to maintain the purity of the Truth.
 After pri-